 An optional logic battery is supported.
 Under heavy loads the main power can suffer voltage drops, causing potential logic brown outs which may result in uncontrolled behavior.
 A separate power source for the motor controllers logic circuit, will remedy potential problems from main power voltage drops.
 The logic battery maximum input voltage is 34VDC with a minimum input voltage of 6VDC.
-The 5V regulated user output is supplied by the secondary logic battery if supplied.
-The mAh of the logic battery should be determined based on the load of attached devices powered by the regulated 5V user output.
+The 5V regulated user output is supplied by the secondary logic battery should be determined based on the load of attached devices powered by the regulated 5V user output.